berto/berto.com/docs/2022-03-01-full-stack-markdown.md

 ## Why

-Around 2019, after 2 years working in the Rows.com platform (then dashdash.com), I realized that we were building more than a spreadsheet.
+In 2019, after 2 years working in the Rows.com platform (then dashdash.com), I realized that we were building more than a spreadsheet.
 We were building a translator.

 - Our editor is, essentially, just a bunch of rectangles (cells).
 Users can write a language into them, which is the spreadsheet language.
 This language includes values and formulas, and other visual notations like data formats, colors.
 - How does the system work?
 Well, when users write stuff into the cells, we automatically generate a code representation of the user's input in the front end, in the back end, and we also have a method to keep both -ends synchronized.
 Our computation engine consumes this technical notation and performs any necessary calculations.